 About the Institute

-The Chen Institute at Caltech is a key component of a new neuroscience initiative that is geared toward deepening our understanding of the brain's structure and how the brain works at its most basic level, as well as why and how it fails as a result of disease or through the aging process.
+The Tianqiao and Chrissy Chen Institute for Neuroscience at Caltech was founded in 2016 with the generous support of philanthropists Tianqiao Chen and Chrissy Luo.
+It is a key component of a neuroscience initiative that is geared toward deepening our understanding of the brain's structure and how the brain works at its most basic level, as well as why and how it fails as a result of disease or through the aging process.

-The Chen Institute at Caltech—directed by David Anderson, the Seymour Benzer Professor of Biology and a Howard Hughes Medical Institute Investigator—draws upon Caltech's strengths across a broad range of disciplines.
+Directed by David Anderson, the Seymour Benzer Professor of Biology and a Howard Hughes Medical Institute Investigator, the Tianqiao and Chrissy Chen Institute for Neuroscience draws upon Caltech's strengths across a broad range of disciplines.
 It brings together faculty from throughout Caltech's academic divisions, catalyzing interactions within a diverse community of researchers from neuroscientists and biologists to economists, chemists, physicists, computer scientists, social scientists, and engineers.
-The work of these researchers will be focused through the Chen Institute at Caltech's five interdisciplinary research centers:
+The work of these researchers will be focused through the Chen Institute at Caltech's six interdisciplinary research centers:

 - the T&C Chen Brain-Machine Interface Center